cpfaff/rbefdata_paper/paper/rbefdata.md

             hoc Tukey’s test (P < 0.05) are indicated by different letters.

-Finally we need to decide on either to upload a full dataset which we could do using the dataset upload function or only to upload the script and maybe a plot figure that highlight the road to the results starting from the used source datasets.
-For the shown example we decide for the second choice as uploading the merged dataset would only mean duplication of data on the data management platform.
+Finally we need to decide on either to upload a full dataset which we could do using the dataset upload function `bef.portal.upload.dataset()` or only to upload the script and maybe a plot figure that highlight the road to the results starting from the used source datasets with `bef.portal.attach.to_proposal()`.
+For the shown example here it is the best way to go with the latter one as uploading the merged dataset would only mean duplication of data in the database of the data management platform.
 So we upload the script and the four pane figure with its caption to add them to the proposal.
+The figure is prepared as png before using the R internal png device to write it to a temporary folder and then uploaded.
+The script in this case is an R markdown file.

 ```r